 The Company has incurred losses and negative cash flows from operations since inception.
-As a pre-revenue entity, the Company is dependent on the ability to raise capital to support operations until such time as the product candidates under development are U.S Food and Drug Administration (FDA) approved, manufactured, commercially available to the marketplace and produce revenues.
-The IPO, which was completed in December 2021, provided the Company the ability to continue its research and development activities.
-In addition, the Company received proceeds of \$5.0 million from a promissory note in August 2022 as further described in Note 7.
+As a pre-revenue entity, the Company is dependent on the ability to raise capital to support operations until such time as the product candidates under development are U.S. Food and Drug Administration (FDA) approved, manufactured, commercially available to the marketplace and produce revenues.
+The Company's initial public offering, which was completed in December 2021, provided approximately \$20.4 million in net proceeds.
+In addition, the Company received proceeds of \$5.0 million from a promissory note in August 2022 and an additional \$3.0 million when the promissory note was amended and restated in May 2023, a portion of which was subsequently converted to equity in September 2023, as further described in Note 7.
+The Company utilized its At the Market Agreement (ATM Agreement) with H.C.
+Wainwright and Purchase Agreement with Lincoln Park Capital LLC, providing a total of approximately \$2.1 million in net proceeds during 2023 from the sale of common stock pursuant to those agreements.
+In September 2023, the Company sold common stock, pre-funded common stock warrants and accompanying Series A and Series B warrants to purchase common stock in a public offering, which provided approximately \$3.3 million in net proceeds, and sold \$1 million of common stock in a private placement, as further described in Note 9.
+The Company raised additional capital subsequent to year-end through the sale of common stock pursuant to the ATM Agreement in January 2024 for net proceeds of approximately \$3.1 million, and through a public offering of common stock, pre-funded common stock warrants and accompanying Series A and Series B warrants that closed in February 2024 for net proceeds of approximately \$6.5 million, as further described in Note 17.
 However, the Company will need additional funding for operations and development.
-In January 2023, the Company entered into an At The Market Offering Agreement (the "ATM Agreement") with H.C.
-Wainwright & Co., LLC, as sales agent ("Wainwright"), pursuant to which the Company may offer and sell, from time to time through Wainwright, shares of its common stock for aggregate proceeds of up to \$2,650,000.
-Additionally, management is evaluating various strategies to obtain funding which may include additional offerings of common stock, issuance of debt, or other capital sources, including potential collaborations with other companies or other strategic transactions.
-Successful implementation of these plans involves both the Company's efforts and factors that are outside its control, such as market factors and FDA approval or product candidates.
-The Company can give no assurance that its plans will be effectively implemented in such a way that they will sufficiently alleviate or mitigate the conditions and events noted above, which results in substantial doubt about the Company's ability to continue as a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+Management is evaluating various strategies to obtain additional funding, which may include additional offerings of equity, issuance of debt, or other capital sources, including potential collaborations with other companies or other strategic transactions.
+Successful implementation of these plans involves both the Company's efforts and factors that are outside its control, such as market factors and FDA approval of product candidates.
+The Company can give no assurance that its plans will be effectively implemented in such a way that they will sufficiently alleviate or mitigate the conditions and events noted above, which results in substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
+The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The consolidated financial statements do not reflect any adjustments that might result from the outcome of this uncertainty.